CiscoDevNet/terraform-provider-mso/website/docs/r/schema_site_service_graph.html.markdown

 * `service_graph_name` - (Required) The name of the Service Graph.
 * `service_node` - (Required) List of service nodes attached to the Site Service Graph.
 Maintaining the order of the service nodes is essential.
     * `device_dn` - (Required) Dn of device associated with the service node of the Service Graph.
+    * `provider_connector_type` - (Optional) Connector type of the provider type of the service node.
+Allowed values are `redir` and `none`.
+This parameter is only applicable for third_party_load_balancer and third-party firewall service nodes, when the template is attached to cloud sites.
+    * `consumer_connector_type` - (Optional) Connector type of the consumer type of the service node.
+Allowed values are `redir` and `none`.
+This parameter is only applicable for third_party_load_balancer and third-party firewall service nodes, when the template is attached to cloud sites.
+    * `firewall_provider_connector_type` - (Optional) Connector type of the provider type of the third-party firewall service node.
+Allowed values are `none`, `redir`, `snat`, `dnat`, `snat_dnat` and `none`.
+This parameter is only applicable for third-party firewall service nodes, when the template is attached to cloud sites.
+    * `provider_interface` - (Optional) Interface name of the provider interface of the service node.
+This parameter is only applicable for network_load_balancer and third-party firewall service nodes, when the template is attached to cloud sites.
+    * `consumer_interface` - (Optional) Interface name of the consumer interface of the service node.
+This parameter is only applicable for network_load_balancer and third-party firewall service nodes, when the template is attached to cloud sites.

 ## Attribute Reference ##